shivamdave98/image-upload-frontend/README.md

 ## Prerequisites

+Your system should have python/python3 installed and working

 Please ensure you have `npm` and `yarn` installed on your machine

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable (try using `sudo` to install globally if it fails)

+Also preferably have VSCode installed on your system (just in case)

 ## Clone the repository